-The UC version is not optimized for one particular platform, but it works perfectly with platforms such as Cisco, Avaya, and others.
+The UC version is not optimized for one particular platform but works perfectly with platforms such as Cisco, Avaya, and others.

 If your business is not using Skype-for-Business, the UC version should be the obvious choice.

-Unlike the Yealink CP900’s carrying case, the walls of these are not made of hard material.
+Unlike the Yealink CP900’s carrying case, these walls are not made of hard material.
 Instead, they are slightly padded.